yamt/horizon/doc/source/topics/settings.rst

 .. versionadded:: 2014.2(Juno)

-Default: ``['local', 'flat', 'vlan', 'gre', 'vxlan']``
+Default: ``['local', 'flat', 'vlan', 'gre', 'vxlan', 'geneve']``

 For use with the provider network extension.
 Use this to explicitly set which provider network types are supported.
 Only the network types in this list will be available to choose from when creating a network.
 Network types supported by Neutron depends on the configured plugin.
-In case of ML2 + openvswitch, they include local, flat, vlan, gre, and vxlan.
+In case of ML2 + openvswitch, they include local, flat, vlan, gre, vxlan, and geneve.
 You can specify ['*'] to mean all provider network types supported by Horizon.

 Example: ``['local', 'flat', 'gre']``
 Example: ``['*']``